NFL Week 3 streaming guide: How to stream Sunday football games on CBS, NBC, Fox and more

 Fox is carrying a handful of games at 4:25 p.m.
 EDT (1:25 p.m.
 PDT).
 These late afternoon games include Los Angeles Rams at Arizona Cardinals, Atlanta Falcons at Seattle Seahawks and Green Bay Packers at Tampa Bay Buccaneers.
 You can catch these games on your local Fox channel via a HDTV antenna.

-Many of the above games are only available in their home geographic region unless you use a service such as DirecTV's Stream plan with 2022 NFL Sunday Ticket Max.
+Many of the above CBS and Fox football games are only available in their home geographic region unless you use a service such as DirecTV's Stream plan with 2022 NFL Sunday Ticket Max.
 (Plans that include all NFL football games start at $70 per month.)

 At 8:15 p.m.
 EDT (5:15 p.m.
 PDT), the Dallas Cowboys play the New York Giants on ESPN.
 If you don't already have a cable package with ESPN, again, DirecTV Stream will be your best bet for catching the game.